luemonkey123/luemonkey123.github.io/_posts/2025-03-01-Building a Server Part 1 - Micro Center.md

 ## CPU

 The first thing we went to see and that we knew that we were gonna buy was the cpu.
 Online I had already seen the Intel i5 14400, which was on sale by about $20.
 However, when we got to the cpu cabinet, we also saw the i5 14600k, which was about the MSRP of 14400 or $200.
 This seemed to still fit in the budget and was a significant performance boost, we thought "Why not?"
-I was a little concerned about the power consumption, but since my dad pays the power bill anyway, since he agreed, I'll take it.
+I was a little concerned about the power consumption, but since my dad pays the power bill anyway, and he agreed, I'll take it.

 ## DDR 5